PetrKryslUCSD/VSCode_Julia_portable/README.md

 ...
 ```

-When we switch to this environment in VSCode,
+When we switch to this environment in VSCode (use `"File: Open Folder"`),
 IntelliSense for the code in the package `FinEtoolsAcoustics.jl` is enabled.
 Without these separate environments, the functionality in  the package
 `FinEtoolsAcoustics.jl` would not be visible to the LSP server, and IntelliSense